rimutaka/folding-furniture/readme.md

 ## Legs

-The legs are made out of 50mm aluminium tube cut to a set length (1100mm in my case).
+The legs are made out of 50mm aluminium tube cut to a set length (1100mm in this case).
 Any reasonably priced aluminium tube with wall thickness between 1.5mm and 3mm is suitable for this purpose.

 **Recommended configuration**: 50mm OD, 1.6mm wall thickness, 1100mm for a 180cm tall person, 3 legs per desk.

-A 3-legged desk is sufficiently stable with symmetrical load.
-E.g. a single extra monitor in the center or 2 extra monitors, one on each side.
+A 3-legged desk is sufficiently stable with a symmetrical load like a single extra monitor in the center or 2 extra monitors, one on each side.
 Use 4 legs if the load is asymmetrical.

 ![one extra monitor](img/single-monitor.jpg)